NS Square

 NS Square is a future outdoor multi-purpose venue in the Downtown Core area of Marina Bay, Singapore, designed by local architectural firm WOHA, in collaboration with design firm, Populous.
 NS Square will occupy the former site of The Float@Marina Bay.
 It was first conceptualised in January 2020 to be a permanent replacement of the existing temporary floating platform.
 Construction of NS Square has started in March 2024, with completion expected in 2027.
-Along with a 30,000-seat grandstand, NS Square will house a National Service-themed gallery, community sports facilities and a public waterfront promenade.
+Along with a 30,000-seat grandstand, NS Square will house a National Service themed gallery, community sports facilities and a public waterfront promenade.
+The venue will also be able to host football matches.